-Sufficient delineation of contaminant distribution(s) is required prior to developing a remedial action plan for a site.
-However, additional data is often collected as the remedial activities proceed, either because some previously inaccessible areas are now available for sampling, or from confirmatory samples collected from the base and walls of the excavation(s).
+Sufficient delineation of contaminant distribution(s) is required prior to starting the modelling process to enable a risk-based remedial plan to be developed for a site.
+However, additional contaminant distribution data is often collected as the remedial activities proceed, either because some previously inaccessible areas are now available for sampling, and/or from confirmatory samples collected from the base and walls of the excavation(s).